Abruzzo, Puglia & Matera

 • The tour starts at 2.30pm on Tuesday 7 October, at Leonardo da Vinci-Fiumicino Airport, Rome.

-• Meet your tour leader at Rome’s Fiumicino Airport in the early afternoon for a coach transfer to the Abruzzo region, where we settle into our unique accommodation in the medieval village of Santo Stefano di Sessanio, high in the Apennine mountains.
-Now given new life as home to a design hotel, this spectacular location in the Gran Sasso National Park will serve as our base for the next two nights.
-After time to freshen up, enjoy a welcome dinner at the accommodation where you will be treated to a range of local recipes all made using fresh food grown in the neighbouring fields.
+• Meet your tour leader at Rome’s Fiumicino Airport in the early afternoon for a coach transfer to the Abruzzo region, where we settle into our unique accommodation in the medieval village of Santo Stefano di Sessanio, high in the Apennine mountain range.
+Now given new life as home to an “albergo diffuso” designer hotel, this spectacular location in the Gran Sasso National Park will serve as our base for the next two nights.
+After time to freshen up we meet for an introductory talk by Neil followed by a welcome dinner at the accommodation.
 Overnight Santo Stefano (D)

 • In the morning we take a trip up to Campo Imperatore at the foot of the Gran Sasso massif, a glacial high plain and site of the hotel from which Mussolini was snatched by German paratroopers in 1943.
-We then explore one of Italy’s most spectacular castles at Calascio, where we enjoy a traditional lunch before descending to explore the Roman ghost town of Peltuinum below.
-Please note that part of the excursion today involves walking over uneven surfaces.
+We then explore one of Italy’s most spectacular castles at Calascio, where we enjoy a traditional lunch before returning to Santo Stefano for a guided afternoon visit, followed by an evening at leisure.
 Overnight Santo Stefano (B, L)

-• Departing Santo Stefano this morning we travel to the village of Bominaco to visit today’s highlight, the magnificent 13th- century fresco cycle within what was once a Benedictine monastery.
+• Departing Santo Stefano this morning, our first stop is the ruins of Peltuinum, a fascinating Roman ghost town in a spectacular natural setting ringed by impressive mountains.
+We then travel to the nearby village of Bominaco to visit today’s highlight, the magnificent 13th-century fresco cycle in the Oratorium of a former Benedictine monastery.
 The original Abbey was founded by Charlemagne in the 8th century CE on the site of a former pagan temple and the current structure now combines graphic biblical narratives with astrological calendars and the phases of the moon.
-Lunch is enjoyed in a nearby restaurant before contining onwards to one of the prettiest towns in Abruzzo – Sulmona, the so called ‘City of Love’ and birthplace of the celebrated Roman poet Ovid.
-After time to fresh up in the hotel, we take an optional stroll through this elegant provincial capital.
+Lunch is enjoyed in a nearby restaurant where you will be treated to a an impressive range of local recipes all made from fresh food grown in the neighbouring fields.
+We then continue onwards to one of the prettiest towns in the Abruzzo, Sulmona, the so called ‘City of Love’ and birthplace of the celebrated Roman poet Ovid.
+After time to freshen up in the hotel we take an optional stroll through this elegant provincial capital.
 Overnight Sulmona (B, L)

-• We begin today with a guided tour of this fascinating town, which enjoys a dramatic setting nestled at the foot of the majestic Majella, including the the Church of San Panfilo, the medieval aqueduct and charming Piazza Garibaldi.
-We then make our way out to the remarkable Abbazia di Santo Spirito di Morrone, an abbey complex founded by followers of Abruzzo’s favourite Saint, 13th-century Pope Celestine V, and used during the war as a repository for British Prisoners of War.
+• We begin today with a guided tour of this fascinating town in its dramatic setting nestled at the foot of the majestic Majella mountain range.
+Amongst the sites are the Church of San Panfilo, the medieval aqueduct and the central Piazza Garibaldi, scene of Sulmona’s celebrated Running Madonna Festival held every Easter.
+From there, we make our way out to the remarkable Abbazia di Santo Spirito di Morrone, an abbey complex founded by followers of the Abruzzo’s favourite Saint, the 13th-century Pope Celestine V, and used during WWII as a repository for British Prisoners of War.
 On return to Sulmona, we stop by Caldora Castle in the medieval village of Pacentro.
-This unusual castle dating from the 950s, with its three oversized towers, guards the foothills of Monte Morrone and offers beautiful views back across Majella National Park.
-Many noble families have once resided here, including the pope-producing Orsini clan.
-The evening is at leisure.
-Overnight Sulmona (B)
+This unusual castle dating from the 11th century, with its three oversized towers, guards the foothills of Monte Morrone and offers beautiful views back across Majella National Park.

 • Our coach tour today takes us first to the nearby town of Bitonto.
-Though often overlooked by visitors to the region, the history of Bitonto dates back to ancient times and the town flourished through the Middle Ages.
+Though often overlooked by visitors to the region, the history of Bitonto dates back to ancient times and the town flourished throughout the Middle Ages.
 Our guided walking tour here includes the fine Romanesque cathedral, the magnificent 14th-century Angevin circular tower and the elegant renaissance palazzi in the historic town centre.
 We then continue on to Castel del Monte, a remarkable octagonal fortress built by the medieval Emperor Frederick II and one of the most significant medieval buildings in southern Italy.
-The Castel was accorded UNESCO World Heritage status in 1996 due largely to its unique blending of architectural elements from a variety of historical sources and the mathematical and astronomical precision of its layout.
-After a guided tour of this national monument, we enjoy lunch in a local restaurant before returning to our hotel.
-The evening is at leisure.
+The Castel was accorded UNESCO World Heritage status in 1996, due largely to its unique blending of architectural elements from a variety of historical sources and the mathematical and astronomical precision of its layout.
+After a guided tour of this national monument, we enjoy lunch in a local restaurant before returning to Giovinazzo.
+This evening Neil provides a talk in our hotel.
 Overnight Giovinazzo (B, L)

 • This morning we set out with a local guide to explore Lecce, the crown jewel of the Mezzogiorno which is often described as the Florence of the south.
 There is a fine range of monuments to visit, including Roman ruins and the exuberant 16th and 17th-century architecture spread throughout the town.
 It is this for which Lecce is most notable; an expressive and highly decorative incarnation of the Southern Baroque genre replete with gargoyles, asparagus columns and cavorting gremlins.
 Following our tour, we lend our hand to the ancient art of papier-mâché production, a phenomenon mastered by the skilled craftsmen of Lecce, before returning to our accommodation in the afternoon.
-This evening we enjoy a demonstration of, and lesson in, the traditional “Pizzica- pizzica” dance, accompanied by finger food.
+This evening we enjoy a demonstration of, and lesson in, the traditional “Pizzica-pizzica” dance, accompanied by finger food.
 Overnight Ostuni (B)

 • The continuous presence of human activity in the territory of Matera is not just limited to the famous Sassi but was also present in the surrounding valleys.
 Within one of these ravines lies the rupestrian Chapel of the Original Sin, famous for its beguilingly beautiful frescoes.
 Commissioned by Basilian monks in the 8th century CE, its narrative pictorial cycle features some of the oldest Christian paintings in existence.
 After the visit there we enjoy a wine-tasting before returning for free time in Matera for lunch.
 In the afternoon you may join an optional visit to the Carlo Levi museum.
 Levi was the author of the Italian classic ‘Christ stopped at Eboli’ which brought Matera to the world’s attention.
 We will conclude our tour with a farewell dinner in a local restaurant this evening.
 Overnight Matera (B, WT, D)